 While getting her BA in Theatre & Performance Directing and minor in Playwriting at SUNY Purchase, Lauren directed many productions in support of organizations including Planned Parenthood, My Sister’s Place, Standing Rock, and a non-profit she helped co-found called Mission Flint -- which partnered with The Public Theatre on Erika Dickerson-Despenza's play Cullud Wattah.

-Currently, Lauren is co-captain of Culture and Accountability and the resident intimacy director at The Fled Collective.
-She serves as Director of Community Education at IDC Professionals.
+Currently, Lauren serves as Director of Community Education and Engagement at IDC Professionals and a Teaching Assistant for the Level 3 Intimacy Direction and Coordination certification course.
+She is also an adjunct graduate faculty member at Sarah Lawrence College teaching Intimacy in Performance.
 Previously, Lauren served as the Individual Giving Associate at Manhattan Theatre Club, the Development Assistant at The Lark Theatre, a Resident Director at The Flea, and a member of Roundabout Theatre's 2019-20 Emerging Directors Group.